Skip to content

 Quartzite goes with any decor style, available in many colors and patterns.
 You’ll love the soft tones offset by dramatic hues that will spice up your living space with a touch of glamour.

 Quartzite is a great long term investment for your house because of its unwavering strength and resilience.
-It’s high on the hardness scale even higher than granite making it scratch and wear resistant.
+High on the hardness scale, it is even higher than granite, making it scratch and wear resistant.
 This means quartzite’s dense structure adds to its durability so it’s highly resistant to wear and tear.
-Quartzite and granite are great choices for countertops because of their durability and aesthetic appeal.
-This is why you most often see it in high traffic areas such as kitchen countertops, bathroom vanities and flooring.
-To further protect the surface from sharp objects and acidic foods use cutting boards to ensure the longevity and beauty of your quartzite countertops.

 Prevent Stains and Etching

-Quartzite is not just beautiful it’s functional too.
-Because it’s not as porous as other stones it’s stain, spill and chemical resistant.
 To clean it just wipe down your counters with a mix of mild soap and water.
 And don’t worry if you spill lemon juice, vinegar or wine — it resists acidic substances.
-However to prevent staining and maintain its appearance it’s important to seal quartzite.
-And when preparing food use cutting boards to prevent scratches and damage.

 Quartzite Uses

-Quartzite is a versatile material that can be used in many applications including kitchen countertops, backsplashes and flooring.
-Its natural beauty and durability make it a popular choice for indoor use especially in high traffic areas like kitchens and bathrooms.
 Quartzite is UV resistant and can withstand extreme heat and cold making it suitable for outdoor use as well.
-However quartzite can be affected by harsh weather conditions and may need additional sealing to maintain its appearance.
+However, harsh weather conditions can affect quartzite, and you may need to apply additional sealing to maintain its appearance.
 Whether used indoors or outdoors quartzite’s resilience and aesthetic appeal make it a favorite among many homeowners.

 Design Options

-Quartzite has many color options and patterns making it a popular choice for those who want to add a unique touch to their kitchen design.
+Quartzite comes in many colors and patterns.
+This makes it a popular choice for people who want a unique look in their kitchen design.
 Quartzite is a popular material for kitchen renovations because of its durability and aesthetic appeal.
 Its natural veining patterns and bold colors can add elegance to any room.
-Quartzite can be paired with granite, marble and wood to create a distinctive look.
-Quartzite is available in different finishes including polished, honed and leathered each enhancing its natural beauty and durability.
-This versatility allows homeowners to customize their space to their style.

 Heat Resistance and Durability